CodeZombie/latentcoupleregionmapper/README.md

 [Youtube Quickstart Guide](https://www.youtube.com/watch?v=6hIj1UYk3Ck)

 # Legal Things
-This codebase includeds a copy of water.css which was writtn by [Kognise](https://github.com/kognise/water.css) and released under the MIT public license.
+This codebase includes a copy of water.css which was written by [Kognise](https://github.com/kognise/water.css) and released under the MIT public license.